SnowdogApps/magento2-alpaca-theme/MIGRATION_GUIDE.md

 5. Copy `_critical.scss`, `_non-critical.scss` files from `Snowdog_Components/components/styles/_critical.scss` and `Snowdog_Components/components/styles/_non-critical.scss` to `<child-theme>/Snowdog_Components/components/styles`

-6. Compare content from `_critical.scss` and `_non-critical.scss` with `_components.scss` files located in Atoms, Molecules, Organisms or Templates and adjust the content.
-For example if you extended button styles and imported it in `<child-theme>/Snowdog_Components/components/Molecules/_components.scss` e.g
+6. Compare content from `_critical.scss` and `_non-critical.scss` with `_components.scss` files located in Atoms, Molecules, Organisms or Templates and adjust the content with customised child theme.
+For example, if you extended button styles and imported it in `<child-theme>/Snowdog_Components/components/Molecules/_components.scss` e.g
 ```scss
 @import 'button/button-extend'; // extend
 ```